Tony Reedus

 Tony Reedus (22 September 1959 – 16 November 2008) was an American jazz drummer.

 Reedus first gained attention performing in Woody Shaw's band during the 1980s.
-He played with Dave Stryker, Mulgrew Miller, Art Blakey, Mike Nock, Kenny Garrett, James Williams, and Anthony Wonsey, among others, and recorded three albums as a leader.
+He played with Dave Stryker, Mulgrew Miller, Mike Nock, Kenny Garrett, James Williams, and Anthony Wonsey, among others, and recorded five albums as a leader.

 He died of a pulmonary embolism at Kennedy Airport at the age of 49.
 He had just returned from a tour in Italy with pianist Mike LeDonne.